-Please click on the SMSC link below to access a full overview of the course content of SMSC we offer at Key Stage 3 and Key Stage 4:
+Please click on the SMSC link below to access a full overview of the course content we offer at Key Stage 3 and Key Stage 4:

 SMSC Education is broadly split into four areas:

 The spiritual development of pupils is shown by their:

 - ability to be reflective about their own beliefs (religious or otherwise) and perspective on life

 - knowledge of, and respect for, different people’s faiths, feelings and values

 - sense of enjoyment and fascination in learning about themselves, others and the world around them